bu-528-sp19/Exploring-AWS-Spot-Instances-within-Kubernetes-clusters/README.md

 [![Watch the video](https://img.youtube.com/vi/X1dKqediJmE/maxresdefault.jpg)](https://youtu.be/X1dKqediJmE)

- Click on the above image to watch our video where we discuss about the whole project
+ Click on the above image to watch our video where we discuss the whole project

 ## ****Background****